-- Peppone's youngest being named Libero Antonio Lenin Camillo.
-That, and how it came up: Peppone initially wanted to name him Libero Antonio Lenin (a most leftist name that gets Lost in Translation: aside the obvious, Libero is the quintessential anarchist name, and Antonio is for Antonio Gramsci, founder of the Italian Communist Party), after a fistfight with don Camillo he agrees to exchange Lenin for the priest's name, and don Camillo, who had initially refused to baptize the child unless the "Lenin" was dropped, suggests the final name.
+Peppone's youngest being named Libero Antonio Lenin Camillo.
+That, and how it came up: Peppone initially wanted to name him Libero Antonio Lenin (a very leftist name that gets Lost in Translation: aside from the obvious, Libero ("the free (one)") is the quintessential anarchist name, and Antonio is in honour of Antonio Gramsci, founder of the Italian Communist Party), after a fistfight with don Camillo he agrees to exchange Lenin for the priest's name, and don Camillo, who had initially refused to baptize the child unless the "Lenin" was dropped, suggests the final name.

-- Then we have the funeral, with Peppone among the pallbearers (wearing a red scarf, of course), the cask having the monarchist flag on it, and the narrator commenting it's: "Things that happen in that country, where the sun strikes like a hammer, where people often talk with their fists, but at least the dead are respected."
+Then we have the funeral, with Peppone among the pallbearers (wearing a red scarf, of course), the cask having the monarchist flag on it, and the narrator commenting these are "Things that happen in that country, where the sun strikes like a hammer, where people often talk with their fists, but at least the dead are respected."

-- The end of the third movie.
-Peppone, freshly elected senator, has to step down as a mayor, and is leaving for Rome.
+The end of the third movie.
+Peppone, freshly elected the Italian equivalent of Member of Parliament, has to step down as a mayor, and is leaving for Rome.
 Everybody (minus Don Camillo) sees him off at the station with sad faces, and you can tell Peppone misses his native land before he even leaves it.
 When the train stops at the next station, Don Camillo is on the quay to say goodbye, pointing out that Peppone did the same for him when he "went into exile".
 Then he gives Peppone a sharp You Can't Go Home Again speech (at the end of which both men have tears in their eyes), ending with "Goodbye, Peppone.
-No, adieu, Senator."
+No, adieu, Mr. Deputy."
 The train departs, leaving Don Camillo alone on the quay looking angry and sad...
 And the heartwarming part is when he sees Peppone, with his suitcase, having got off the train at the last moment and ready to go back to their town as its mayor.
 Then they race their way back to Brescello on bicycles, with the narrator remarking that, when one couldn't catch up, the other would slow down.